A large deviation principle for empirical measures on Polish spaces: Application to singular Gibbs measures on manifolds: Introduction

 We now explain the contents of each section.
 The rest of Section \ref{section: introduction} will be dedicated to the main definitions and assumptions we will need to state our results.
 Section \ref{section: kbody} is about the usual mean-field case, the $k$-body interaction.
 We give sufficient conditions to be able to apply our result which will become important when we treat the Euclidean space case.
 In Section \ref{section: proof theorems} we begin by giving an idea of the proofs which includes mainly a key variational formula.
-We finish the section by giving the proofs of the main theorem and of its corollary.
-We discuss three particular examples in Section \ref{section: applications}.
-More precisely, the conditional Gibbs measure, the Coulomb gas on a Riemannian manifold and a new way to obtain already known results in the Euclidean space.
+Then we give the proofs of the main theorem and of its corollary and we finish the section by giving some remarks about the usual proofs we may find in the literature.
+We discuss four particular examples in Section \ref{section: applications}.
+More precisely, the conditional Gibbs measure, the Coulomb gas on a Riemannian manifold, a new way to obtain already known results in the Euclidean space about Coulomb gases and the assertion that the zeros of a Gaussian random polynomials may be treated by our main theorem.
 We conclude our article with Section \ref{section: fekete} discussing a deterministic case which falls under the topic of Fekete points and which we consider as the natural deterministic analogue of the Laplace principle.